Pence fought an order to testify but now is a central figure in his former boss’s indictment

 Not long after, hundreds of Trump’s supporters were slamming through barricades, battling with police and breaking into the Capitol building — some chanting “Hang Mike Pence” as the former vice president and his family were rushed to safety.

-And even after the rioters were cleared from the Capitol and Congress reconvened to certify the results, Trump’s allies were still trying to get Pence to intervene, emailing his attorney to urge that he seek further delay by adjourning the session for 10 days.
+Even after the rioters were cleared from the Capitol and Congress reconvened to certify the results, Trump’s allies were still pushing Pence, emailing his attorney to urge that he seek further delay by adjourning the session for 10 days.

 Pence instead certified the election, finalizing his and Trump’s defeat.